w3c/rdf-star-wg/docs/miniCore.md

 ```
 The triple term `<< :s :p :o >> ` here is not an implicitly named occurrence but a type, similar to
 how it's defined in the RDF-star CG report.
 The property `rdf-star:occurrenceOf` is just a placeholder.
-As discussed above, RDF-star will probably
+As discussed above, RDF 1.2 will probably
 have to provide different properties for different semantics: asserted or not, referentially transparent
 or opaque.
 However, there can be only one property to map the annotation syntax to triples, and that has
 to express assertedness and referential transparency of the occurrence, just like the semantics of RDF